 Michigan criminal lawyers who can defend clients with mental illness

 A person facing a criminal charge and dealing with a mental illness needs a compassionate attorney who understands the pain and anxiety that both situations cause.
 Michigan criminal lawyers need to be experienced in handling the defense of the criminal charge and making sure that mental illness is appropriately considered.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have extensive experience in these situations.
-Our attorneys have access to the necessary experts and materials to provide the best possible defense for clients suffering from mental illness.
-We have the compassion and understanding to properly protect a person with a mental illness, while being aggressive and tenacious in protecting them from a criminal charge.
-It is essential to have both understanding and toughness.
+Our attorneys have access to the necessary experts and materials to provide the best possible defense for clients with mental illness.
+We have the compassion and understanding to protect a person with a mental illness, while being aggressive and tenacious in protecting them from a criminal charge.
+It is essential to have both compassion and toughness.
 Our attorneys have the respect, reputation, and decades of experience to handle your matter.
 Our firm is the “go-to” Michigan criminal firm if you are in trouble.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.